Home

 This part of the game will also have some of that fear factor to contend with.
 Early on it is simple to get very small ones to try stopping a rubber ball rolling across a floor.

-Beginners by instinct know to get in front of and to stop the ball with their hands and even their feet if it's about to get by them.
+Beginners by natural instinct will try to get in front of or in the path of a rolling ball and will try to stop the ball, this is rudimentary fielding of baseballs, with their hands and even their feet if it's about to get by them.

-Toddlers may already have an instinct on how to play baseball and we never have given it much thought as to what these small fry already know by instinct.
+Toddlers may already have an interest of how to play baseball and we never really have given it much thought as to what these small fry already know by instinct.

-Beginner baseball players know more, than we give them credit, about getting it right.
+Beginner baseball players know more as a matter of fact one heck of a lot more, than we would dare to give them credit, about them being able to get it right.

 As long as we stay with that soft rubber or whiffel ball everything is fun and giggles.
-The first time a hard ball kisses those shins a good one then the game is over for awhile.
+The first time a hard ball kisses those shins or on the lip a good one then the game is over for a spell.

-Let's pick up the tempo a little as the youngsters grow.
-One of the greatest methods of training to field a grounder is the use of a tennis ball.
+Let's pick up the tempo just a tad as the youngsters grow.
+One of the greatest repetitive practice methods for teaching and training of young players is the self taught action in fielding baseball grounders using a tennis ball.

-This beginner baseball training and practice can be done solo (by his or her lonesome).
+This beginner baseball training and practice can be done solo baseball fun one on one as in by his or her lonesome.

-With glove and tennis ball, go into the front yard and throw against the front steps.
-This rebounding ball will return as fast or as hard as the youngster wants to throw the ball.
+Grab your glove (the glove is not an absolute requirement) with a tennis ball, go into the front yard and start throwing the tennis ball against the front steps.
+The rebounding or return speed of the ball will return as fast or as slow as the youngster wants by how hard he/she throws the ball.

-The natural turf/grass of the yard is an ideal fielding of ground ball practice.
+The natural turf/grass of the yard is an ideal fielding of ground balls practice medium for the ball will make those crazy unexpected jumps, bounces and change of direction.

 Emphasize to the youngster to never leave his practice time until he or she has fielded at least five consecutive chances without a bobble.

-Beginner baseball players as they become to really love this game of baseball will be so disheartened when there is no one available to play catch with them.
+Beginner baseball players as they began to really love this game of baseball will be so disheartened when there is no one available to play catch with them.

 Here is the solution help the youngster find, a close by two story building, a brick wall or maybe a barn with high sides that he can use.